 How Do I Find the Right Broker?

-Some brokerages may offer you 70% of your commissions, which may raise to 100% after you have met a specific sales goal for the year.
+Some brokerages may offer you 70% of your commissions, which may rise to 100% after you have met a specific sales goal for the year.

 You should also ask if there is a top amount that the brokerage will take from your commissions within a year, which is known in the real estate industry as a cap.
 Lastly, find out if the brokerage charges a monthly desk fee to be a part of the team.